It's New Year's Eve in the glamorous, shadowy world of 1920s Paris...

-Is this a dinner show?
+Is this a lunch or dinner show?

 No. It's not a show and we don't serve dinner.
 It's a party with hors d'oeuvres and desserts.
 More like a game.
 Think 'Clue, the Movie' but with extra people who are not suspects.